 These are some Frequently Asked Questions about the Cut Seven and our unique fitness experience.
 Still have questions?
 Reach out to us at info@cutseven.com.

-Heart Day is known for being our most rigorous (read: mostly cardio) class.
-Our version of cardio includes burpees, plyometrics, and yes—a few sprints.
+Heart Day is our game day!
+It is known for being our most rigorous (read: cardio-intense) class.
+Our version of cardio includes drills pulled from sports conditioning, stroops (human bungees), sleds, ropes, burpees, plyometrics, and yes—a few sprints.
 Since we work to keep your heart rate up throughout the whole class, this workout moves FAST.
 For this reason, we don’t recommend it for your first class.

-Each class consists of a dynamic warm-up, a circuit-style workout, and a finisher affectionately called Seven Minutes in Heaven.
-You can expect three to five stations within each circuit, with each station completed twice.
+Each class consists of mobility, dynamic warm-up, 3-4 stations in a circuit-based workout repeated twice, and a finisher affectionately called Seven Minutes in Heaven.

 And ruin all the fun?
 Everything we do in this gym, we do as a team—that includes learning the workout.